THE LOGIC NOTES

 As before, Σ is closed under natural deduction and respects the truth tables (contains NOTA iff it does not contain A, contains A AND B iff it contains A and contains B, etc).
 Since it inherits all the witnesses and triggers from X*, it is also saturated (contains an existential formula iff it contains an instance) and rich (contains a universal formula iff it contains all instances).
 All that is needed, therefore, to turn it into the basis for an interpretation is a suitable domain and suitable definitions of the function and predicate symbols.

-The simplest way to achieve that is to turn the language on itself!
+The easiest way to achieve that is to turn the language on itself!
 By the Herbrand universe of a first order language we mean the set of terms (i.e. ground terms, excluding variables) of the language.
 This is certainly a non-empty set, and so can form the domain of an interpretation which we shall call H. Interpreting the function symbols of £* over this domain is particularly simple: following Herbrand, we observe that every function symbol can be interpreted as itself!
 Where m is a name, we require H(m) to be a member of the domain—but m itself is a member of the domain, so we stipulate that H(m) = m.
 An n-ary function symbol f, as an expression in the language, applies to n terms t1, ..., tn to form a new term f(t1, ..., tn).
-Those terms are all objects in the Herbrand domain, so we nay simply stipulate that H(f) = f.
+Those terms are all objects in the Herbrand domain, so we may simply stipulate that H(f) = f.
 This has the effect that every term of the language denotes itself: δ(t) = t for every term t in the language.
+Herbrand's construction is gloriously simple, and the most beautiful feature is that it works!

 Jacques Herbrand (1908–1931), the French mathematician who introduced this construction as a way of devising models of first order theories.
 Although he died at the age of only 23, his contribution to the metatheory of logic remains fundamental.